sdjdaily/Project-Euler/README.md

 # Project-Euler
-Solving Project Euler problems with Java and Mathematics
+Solving Project Euler problems on HackerRank with Java and Mathematics

 Open to learn new ways to solve these problems effeciently.
 Open to connect with fellow developers as well!